 All the It Girls and Celebs Are Shelving White Sneakers for These 6 Colors

 Having come of age in the Sex and the City era of pointed-toe Manolos and stiletto-heeled Jimmy Choo strappy sandals, I have a special place in my heart for shoe trends that are actually practical.
-I'm only half-kidding when I say that I consider it my duty (cue patriotic music!) as a stylist and fashion editor to champion comfortable shoes—may the next generation stride comfortably and confidently where we too often teetered, and even fell.
+I'm only half-kidding when I say that I consider it my duty (cue patriotic music!) as a stylist and fashion editor to champion comfortable shoes.
+May the next generation stride comfortably and confidently where we too often teetered and even fell.

-Grassy Greens
+Grassy Green

-Milky Browns
+Milky Brown

-Punchy Reds
+Punchy Red

-Light Blues
+Light Blue

-Happy Yellows
+Happy Yellow

 Retro yellow sneakers have been trending on and off for about 20 years thanks to Uma Thurman's iconic look in Kill Bill Volume 1.
-If you can't be bothered to hunt down a pair of perpetually sold-out Onitsuka Tiger Mexico 66s in your size, this slew of happy yellow options will do the trick (and then some).
+If you can't be bothered to hunt down a pair of perpetually-sold-out Onitsuka Tiger Mexico 66s in your size, this slew of happy yellow options will do the trick (and then some).

-Chill Blacks
+Chill Black

-Finally, I'm here to make the case for the highly underrated black sneaker—just as versatile as a classic white pair but a bit more intentional.
+Finally, I'm here to make the case for the highly underrated black sneakers—just as versatile as a classic white pair but a bit more intentional.
 Swap out white laces for black if you want to up the elegance just a little.

 Natalie Cantell is an NYC-based style director, creative consultant, and fashion editor, who regularly contributes from Paris.
 She was the executive director of Who What Wear and Marie Claire’s brand studio until 2023, and now freelances globally on shoots, stories, and special projects.